domRiddle/ASF/IPC.md

 ---

-## HTTP status codes

-Our API makes use of standard HTTP status codes, and we use them according to the RFC.
-In the most simplified explanation, our API will return `200 OK` status if your API call succeeded, and non-200 otherwise.
-This should be used as a primary way to detect whether your ASF API call succeeded or not.

-ASF can use various HTTP status codes to explain better what happened.
-Some of them include:

-- `200 OK` - the request has completed successfully.
-- `400 BadRequest` - the request has failed because of an error, parse our response body for actual reason.
-Most of the time this is ASF, understanding the request, but refusing to execute it due to provided reason.
-- `401 Unauthorized` - ASF has `IPCPassword` set, but you've failed to **[authenticate](#authentication)** properly.
-- `403 Forbidden` - ASF has `IPCPassword` set and you've failed to **[authenticate](#authentication)** properly too many times, try again in an hour.
-- `404 NotFound` - the URL that you're trying to reach does not exist.
-Confirm with our **[swagger frontend](#swagger-frontend)** below whether you're accessing appropriate endpoint.
-- `405 MethodNotAllowed` - the HTTP method you're trying to use is not allowed for this API endpoint.
-This can be caused e.g. by sending `GET` request where ASF expects `POST`, or vice-versa.
-This code can also be used when trying to access websocket endpoint without initiating a websocket connection (upgrade).
-- `406 NotAcceptable` - your `Content-Type` header is not acceptable for this API endpoint.
-This is mainly used in requests that require from you a specific body as an input, and you didn't declare in what format it's provided.
-- `411 LengthRequired` - your `POST` request is missing `Content-Length` header.
-Length must be defined even in requests that do not have a body (use length of 0 in this case).
-- `500 InternalServerError` - IPC server ran into fatal condition, this indicates ASF issue that should be reported and corrected.
-We do not normally use this status anywhere in the code, please let us know.
-- `503 ServiceUnavailable` - ASF ran into one of possible exceptions during execution of this request.
-If not explained in the response, ASF log should be able to tell more.

----

 ## Authentication

 ASF IPC interface by default does not require any sort of authentication, as `IPCPassword` is set to `null`.
 However, if `IPCPassword` is enabled by being set to any non-empty value, every call to ASF's API requires the password that matches set `IPCPassword`.
 If you omit authentication or input wrong password, you'll get `401 - Unauthorized` error.
 If you continue sending requests without authentication, eventually you'll get temporarily blocked with `403 - Forbidden` error.